gcpearse/leetcode-sql/README.md

 ## Overview

-Solutions to Leetcode database problems.
+Solutions to Leetcode database problems using PostgreSQL.